thisolivier/webGL-Noisy-Gradients/readme.md

 included in your HTML instead of the individual modules.
 During development, `npm run dev` serves an unminified `dist/bundle.js` that rebuilds on changes.

-You can then have a look at `gradients.js` and reconfigure the blobs as you like.
+You can then have a look at `gradients.js` and reconfigure the gradient sets for desktop, tablet and mobile breakpoints.
 Currently page height you can scroll is set using the height CSS property in `index.html`.

 ## Configuration

 You configure your sprays of colour in `gradients.js`.
-The vertical positioning, and width of the blob, is proprtional to the page width.
+Each breakpoint has its own array of gradients.
+The vertical positioning, and width of the blob, is proportional to the page width.
 I hope to implement looping soon, but for now, on a long page, you'll need to make a long list of gradients.

 You can change the border effect replacing the mask.png file (white is transparent).
 Also, playing about with `const float POINT_SIZE` in `fragment.glsl` can be entertaining.